konveyor/kai/CONTRIBUTING.md

 If you need to add or update a Python dependency in the project, follow these steps:

 1. **Add the dependency**:
-   Open `requirements.in` and add the new dependency or modify an existing one.
+   Open `pyproject.toml` and add the new dependency to the `dependencies` list or modify an existing one.

 2. **Compile the requirements**:
    Run the following commands to compile the dependencies and update the `requirements.txt` file: